Updated 3 November 2021

+Fully vaccinated travellers must have received their final dose at least two weeks before their arrival in Belize.
 They must also download the Belize Health App and input the required health information within 72 hours prior to landing in Belize.

 Vaccinated travellers may apply for the Bermuda Travel Authorization and make their way to the island.
 To avoid mandatory quarantine, vaccinated travellers must prepare a pre-departure negative test result.
 They must also test upon arrival, day 4, day 8 and day 14 while in Bermuda.